Skip to content

 History of National Wash Your Nose Day

 National Wash Your Nose Day came about in order to make the average person more aware that washing their nose is actually an important part of a regular hygiene routine.
-Inspired by Xlear, a creator of natural, xylitol-based sinus and oral care products, National Wash Your Nose Day is aimed toward educating the public about the fact that nose washing is as essential for the health as hand washing is.
+Inspired by Xlear, a creator of natural, xylitol-based sinus and oral care products, National Wash Your Nose Day is aimed toward educating the public about the fact that nose washing is as essential for health as hand washing is.

 Since the nose is connected to the ears, eyes and lungs, it acts as a sort of ‘nest’ for various viruses and bacteria that can enter through the nose and spread to other parts of the body.
-This can cause irritation, due to allergens, or even infections from the bacteria or viruses that live in the back of the nose.
+This can cause irritation, due to allergens or even infections from the bacteria or viruses that live in the back of the nose.

 Practicing daily nose washing helps to support the body’s defences as the nasal passages work to rid themselves of irritants.
 This proactive approach helps to reduce health problems and even avoid illnesses such as cold, flu, allergies and other infections that tend to originate within the sinus cavities.